Xiangyu-Hu/SPHinXsys/README.md

 ## Description

-SPHinXsys (pronunciation: s'finksis) is an acronym from Smoothed Particle Hydrodynamics for industrial compleX systems.
+SPHinXsys (pronunciation: s'finksis) is an acronym from **S**moothed **P**article **H**ydrodynamics for **in**dustrial comple**X** **sys**tems.
-It provides C++ APIs for physical accurate simulation and aims to model coupled industrial dynamic systems including fluid, solid, multi-body dynamics and beyond with SPH (smoothed particle hydrodynamics), a meshless computational method using particle discretization.
+The multi-physics library uses SPH (smoothed particle hydrodynamics) as the underline numerical discretization method for both particle-based and mesh-based formulations.
+Due to the unified computational framework, SPHinXsys is able to carry out classical simulation and optimization at the same time.
+Although SPHinXsys is not a standalone application itself, many examples designated for the specific type of applications are provided.

 For more information on the SPHinXsys project, please check the project website: <https://www.sphinxsys.org>.

-SPHinXsys is a multi-physics, multi-resolution SPH library based on a unified computational framework in which strong couplings are achieved for all involved physics.
-Although it is not a standalone application itself, many examples designated for the specific type of applications are provided.

 ## Examples at a glance